Language: EN

 Out Parameters

-out parameters are similar to ref parameters, but they are primarily used to return multiple values from a function.
+out parameters are similar to ref parameters, but they are mainly used to return multiple values from a function.
 It is mandatory to assign a value to the out parameter within the function before it ends.

 public void GetValues(out int a, out int b)